simon-lang/lens-panorama/README.md

 The focus is on a small set of functionality, but executed beautifully, applying smarts to get the user to find the right app/section of our site for them.

 Having an issue with an excess of technology, you'd think adding more diverse tech into the mix is not going to help.
 In a way this is true, however it is my earnest hope that this will provide a solid enough foundation for rapid development, that the scope of this application could gradually grow to replace legacy areas of the site.

-For example, start with the work area, and retire backbone at the same time.
+For example, if this search experience turns out to be superior to our existing searches, the first to get retired/migrated would be Patent/Scholar/Citation searches.
 So while the short term goal is not to rewrite all existing frontend, I hope this will provide the foundation to achieve that in the future.

 ## Why the name?